 Pros

-- Lifetime warranty against manufacturing defects
+- Lifetime warranty and refund guarantee

 Cons